-TOP TIP: before arriving we read about boat tour prices and how much to expect to pay.
-As the Philippines tourism industry is just getting to grips with the increased numbers of travellers sometimes information on these is out of date unless very recent.
-The tour prices in Port Barton as of March 2019 are now set at 1400php between all companies to help locals and boat tour operators get a fair price and keep competition stable.
+TOP TIP: Before arriving we read about boat tour prices and how much to expect to pay.
+As the Philippines tourism industry is just getting to grips with the increased numbers of travellers sometimes information on these is out of date until very recently.
+The tour prices in Port Barton as of March 2019 are now set at 1200php between all companies.
+This is to help locals and boat tour operators get a fair price and keep competition stable.

 Port Barton Beach